TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/aesadv_ecb_128_enc_dec/README.md

 ## Example Usage

 Compile, load and run the example.
+There are software breakpoints after encryption and decryption both gCorrectResult should be true if the result is expected.